datascijedi/website/CONTRIBUTING.md

 https://datascijedi.org/get-involved.html

-As a member, you can also get involved with one of our committees to help out with various volunteer-driven activities:
+As a member, you can also join one of our committees to help out with various volunteer-driven activities:

 https://datascijedi.org/activities.html